Skip to main content

 Reading

 "He emptied himself, taking the form of a servant, being born in the likeness of men" is difficult on a purely human reading.
 If Christ was already human, how does he "take the form of a servant" and be born "in the likeness of men"?
-The language most naturally implies a transition from a non-human state to a human one — suggesting real pre-existence before the incarnation.
-Furthermore, the worship language in vv.
-10–11 ("every knee should bow... every tongue confess") applies Isaiah 45:23 — a YHWH text — to Jesus.
-Even if proskyneō covers a broad spectrum from social homage to divine worship, the Isaiah 45 allusion narrows the range considerably: this is language originally directed at YHWH alone.
+The language most naturally implies a transition from a non-human state to a human one.
+Furthermore, vv.
+10–11 apply Isaiah 45:23 — a YHWH text — to Jesus; the Isaiah 45 allusion narrows the range of proskyneō considerably, since this is language originally directed at YHWH alone.

 Key scholars: James D.G.
-Dunn, Anthony Buzzard, Mark Murphy, Dale Tuggy, Sean Finnegan, Dustin Smith
+Dunn, Anthony Buzzard, Dale Tuggy, Sean Finnegan, Dustin Smith, Andrew Perriman

 Logos Theology